 Section 4: If any officer-elect vacates a position, the remaining members of the incoming board will appoint a replacement.

-Section 5: The terms of office for officers are one year, except that a member elected President will serve a three-year cycle consisting of President Elect, President and Immediate Past President.
+Section 5: The terms of office for officers are one year, except that a member elected President-Elect will serve a three-year cycle consisting of President Elect, President and Immediate Past President.

 Article 4 Duties of the Officers